Skip to main content

 Will filing a claim for a minor accident raise my insurance rates in NC?

-If you were at fault, filing a claim will likely increase your rates.
+If you were at fault, filing a claim will likely trigger an SDIP surcharge (40% for 3 years on damage up to $2,300; 65% for damage up to $3,850).
 If the other driver was at fault and you file against their insurance, it should not affect your rates.
-If you file under your own collision coverage, your rates may increase even if you were not at fault, depending on your insurer.
-NC law prohibits rate increases for your first at-fault accident under certain safe driver programs.
+If you file under your own collision coverage, your rates may increase depending on your insurer's policies.

 What injuries can happen in a minor fender bender?